mdn/content/files/en-us/web/css/dominant-baseline/index.md

     If there is no parent text content element, the scaled-baseline-table value is constructed as for {{SVGElement("text")}} elements.

 - `alphabetic`
-  - : The baseline-identifier for the dominant-baseline is set to be `alphabetic`, the derived baseline-table is constructed using the `alphabetic` baseline-table in the font, and the baseline-table font-size is changed to the value of the {{SVGAttr('font-size')}} SVG attribute of {{cssxref('font-size')}} CSS property on this element.
+  - : The baseline-identifier for the dominant-baseline is set to be `alphabetic`, the derived baseline-table is constructed using the `alphabetic` baseline-table in the font, and the baseline-table font-size is changed to the value of the element's {{SVGAttr('font-size')}} SVG attribute or the CSS {{cssxref('font-size')}}, if set.
 - `central`
   - : The baseline-identifier for the dominant-baseline is set to be `central`.
-The derived baseline-table is constructed from the defined baselines in a baseline-table in the font.
+The derived baseline-table is constructed from the defined baselines in the font's baseline-table.
 That font baseline-table is chosen using the following priority order of baseline-table names: `ideographic`, `alphabetic`, `hanging`, `mathematical`.
-The baseline-table font-size is changed to the value of the {{SVGAttr('font-size')}} SVG attribute of {{cssxref('font-size')}} CSS property on this element.
+The baseline-table font-size is changed to the value of the element's {{SVGAttr('font-size')}} SVG attribute or the CSS {{cssxref('font-size')}} property value, if set.
 - `hanging`
   - : The baseline-identifier for the dominant-baseline is set to be `hanging`, the derived baseline-table is constructed using the `hanging` baseline-table in the font, and the baseline-table font-size is changed to the value of the {{SVGAttr('font-size')}} SVG attribute of {{cssxref('font-size')}} CSS property on this element.
 - `ideographic`